-- I. Call to Order - A. Approval of the minutes of the November 8, 2006, meeting - II.
-New Business - A. Curricular Items - 1.
+- A. Curricular Items - 1.
 School of Business - a. modify the text for transfer students as follows: delete the statements "of credit prior to enrollment" and "provided they have the appropriate course prerequisites" and add the statements "have a cumulative GPA of at least 2.0" and "approval from the School of Business Dean." - 2.
-Department of Curriculum and Instruction - a. modify the curricula in Early Childhood Education; Middle Level Education Mathematics and Science Licensure; Middle Level Education English Language Arts and Social Studies Licensure; Foreign Language with Concentration in French, German, or Spanish for Teacher Licensure; Life Science and Earth Science for Teacher Licensure; Physical Science and Earth Science for Teacher Licensure; and Health and Physical Education including Teacher Licensure as follows: add the following footnote to MATH 1113, College Algebra: (Appropriate footnote number) "Any higher level Mathematics course may be substituted for MATH 1113, College Algebra."

-3. Department of Foreign Languages and International Studies

-- a.
-(1) modify the course description for FR 1014, Beginning French I; FR 1024, Beginning French II; FR 2014, Intermediate French I; and FR 2024, Intermediate French II; as follows: delete "Laboratory work by arrangement"; and add "One hour of foreign language lab per week is required"; (2) modify the course description for GER 1014, Beginning German I; GER 1024, Beginning German II; GER 2014, Intermediate German II; and GER 2024, Intermediate German II; as follows: add "One hour of foreign language lab per week is required"; and (3) modify the course description for SPAN 1014, Beginning Spanish I; SPAN 1024, Beginning Spanish II; SPAN 2014, Intermediate Spanish I; and SPAN 2024, Intermediate Spanish II; as follows: add "One hour of foreign language lab per week is required"; - b. modify the course description for SPAN 1063, Basic Spanish for Medical and Social Services, and add the following prerequisites: Prerequisites: SPAN 1014, Beginning Spanish I, and SPAN 1024, Beginning Spanish II; - c. modify the text regarding areas of concentration for the Curriculum in International Studies by deleting the statement "Students may select the 27 hours in an area of concentration from any of the departmental majors offered at Tech" and replacing it with "Students may select areas of concentration from available programs in the
+Department of Curriculum and Instruction - a. modify the curricula in Early Childhood Education; Middle Level Education Mathematics and Science Licensure; Middle Level Education English Language Arts and Social Studies Licensure; Foreign Language with Concentration in French, German, or Spanish for Teacher Licensure; Life Science and Earth Science for Teacher Licensure; Physical Science and Earth Science for Teacher Licensure; and Health and Physical Education including Teacher Licensure as follows: add the following footnote to MATH 1113, College Algebra: (Appropriate footnote number) "Any higher level Mathematics course may be substituted for MATH 1113, College Algebra." - 3.
+Department of Foreign Languages and International Studies - a.
+(1) modify the course description for FR 1014, Beginning French I; FR 1024, Beginning French II; FR 2014, Intermediate French I; and FR 2024, Intermediate French II; as follows: delete "Laboratory work by arrangement"; and add "One hour of foreign language lab per week is required"; (2) modify the course description for GER 1014, Beginning German I; GER 1024, Beginning German II; GER 2014, Intermediate German I; and GER 2024, Intermediate German II; as follows: add "One hour of foreign language lab per week is required"; and (3) modify the course description for SPAN 1014, Beginning Spanish I; SPAN 1024, Beginning Spanish II; SPAN 2014, Intermediate Spanish I; and SPAN 2024, Intermediate Spanish II; as follows: add "One hour of foreign language lab per week is required"; - b. modify the course description for SPAN 1063, Basic Spanish for Medical and Social Services, and add the following prerequisites: Prerequisites: SPAN 1014, Beginning Spanish I, and SPAN 1024, Beginning Spanish II; - c. modify the text regarding areas of concentration for the Curriculum in International Studies by deleting the statement "Students may select the 27 hours in an area of concentration from any of the departmental majors offered at Tech" and replacing it with "Students may select areas of concentration from available programs in the